Florida beats No. 11 WVU in Big 12-SEC Challenge 85-80

 MORGANTOWN, W.Va.
+(AP)Colin Castleton led the way for Florida in the second half – on offense and defense.

-(AP) — Colin Castleton scored 15 of his 21 points in the second half, and Florida beat No. 11 West Virginia 85-80 on Saturday in the Big 12-SEC Challenge.
+Castleton scored 15 of his 21 points after halftime, and the Gators beat No. 11 West Virginia 85-80 on Saturday in the Big 12-SEC Challenge.

+Castleton also led the defensive effort on West Virginia’s Derek Culver after he scored 21 in the first half.
+Culver finished with a career-high 28, but was bottled up late in the game and took fewer trips to the free-throw line.

+”I thought Colin was really good defensively in the second half,” Florida coach Mike White said. ”Much better.
+All of us were.
+Everyone that played, I thought, was a little bit more locked in defensively.”

 Noah Locke had 19 points for Florida (10-4), which has won a season-high four straight.
 Tyree Applebee finished with 12.